647 952 268 [email protected]

 El Madroñal

-El Madroñal is barely three miles from La Zagaleta, an in recent years has become as equally well known and in demand.
+El Madroñal is barely three miles from La Zagaleta, and in recent years has become as equally well known and in demand.
 Real estate prices are very similar, as are the views and the reputation.

 La Heredia

-Andalucia has lots to offer, and if you have not spent time here before, you might be missing out on what you actually need.
+Andalucia has a lot to offer, and if you have not spent time here before, you might be missing out on what you actually need.
 Marbella sits at the centre of the Costa del Sol, but it may not be what you and your family require.
 Take a look at some of the other areas and understand what each one has to offer you, before you make a decision.

 Articles about the different areas